 Chekhov’s extended family comes from Taganrog; he was born and went to school there; and later visited the town in 1881, 1887, 1894, 1896 and 1899.
 In his adult life, Chekhov was active in several causes to improve cultural environment of the town.
 For instance, he advocated creating a natural history museum, restoring the town library, and even advised sending local teachers to intern in an agriculture school so they can supervise works in the town gardens.
 There are more than 25 buildings and locations in Taganrog surviving to this day that are linked to various points of Chekhov’s life, his literary output, and preservation of his legacy.

-Chekhov Memorial house
+Anton Chekhov Memorial House-Museum, Moscow

 After his return from Sakhalin, and realising he cannot afford to live in Moscow, Chekhov has purchased this estate in Melikhovo.
 He lived there from 1892 to 1899, and wrote, among other works, the plays The Seagull and Uncle Vanya.

 The museum consists of the main site with several original wood buildings and structures surrounded by gardens, recent administrative, conference and research buildings and three branches in nearby towns, two of which have connection to Chekhov.
 The big family house contains an exhibit dedicated to the entire Chekhov family.
 Bedrooms of the family members are restored with specific details: painting stand with paints in the room of his sister Maria, dried medicinal herbs and a ledger book in his father’s.